formkiq/docs.formkiq.com/docs/platform/multi-tenant-vs-multi-instance.md

 - Create sites independently of Cognito groups
 - Define groups with flexible permissions across sites
 - Available permission levels: READ, WRITE, DELETE, GOVERN, and ADMIN
+- **NOTE: Using Defined Sites access control requires an upgrade of the Cognito User Pool from "Lite" to "Essentials"**

 ## API Usage